 What if all paper books would disappear overnight from our libraries?
+Or what if a global pandemic will close our library doors?
 Would we have enough e-resources to conduct instruction and research without our dependable paper-based materials?
 We might not be in the utterly misfortunate situation of the ancient Library of Alexandria which lost most of its treasures due to an unforgiving fire.
 Our problem, however, is rather convenience, as more and more library users prefer instant access to e-resources rather than limited access to paper copies.
 Given this undeniable reality, one wonders what would it take to shift completely to an academic e-library environment?
 Is this even possible?
 If so, what would an academic e-library for Religion and Theology look like?

 This LibGuide attempts to serve undergraduate students in Religion (BA) as well as graduate students in theological research and vocational programs (M.A.
 M.T.S., M.Div., D.Min.).
 Below are a few samples of e-resources for Religion and Theology together with a brief description of each individual source, followed by the search engine or url to access it.